California, Oregon, Washington to end school mask mandates

 Federal mask requirements will still apply in high-risk indoor settings such as public transportation, airports and taxis.
 Rules for other high-risk indoor settings could also vary by state.

-The milestone, two years in the making, comes as much of the country relaxes public health orders, including school mask mandates, in an effort to restore normalcy and boost economic recovery as Americans learn to live with the virus.
+The milestone, two years in the making, comes as much of the country relaxes public health orders, including school mask mandates, in an effort to restore normalcy and boost economic recovery.
+The changes reflect a growing sense that the virus is not going away and Americans need to learn to live with it.
+New York Gov. Kathy Hochul, a Democrat, announced Sunday that the state’s masking requirements in schools would be lifted by March 2.
+New Jersey, Delaware, Massachusetts and others recently made similar adjustments to ease restrictions for schools.

+The announcements signal a turning point that is poignant in its timing, coming almost exactly two years after American cities began shutting down to prevent COVID-19′s spread.
+California was the first state to announce a shutdown with stay-at-home orders in March 2020, followed soon after by other states.

 “Two years ago today, we identified Oregon’s first case of COVID-19,” Oregon Gov. Kate Brown said in the statement.
 “On the West Coast our communities and economies are linked.
 Together, as we continue to recover from the Omicron surge, we will build resiliency and prepare for the next variant and the next pandemic.”